History

 Athens and Education

 No history of Athens would be complete without including the central role of education in its founding, development, and evolution.
-Its very name, Athens, is synonymous with education---a specific type of education that focuses on philosophy, literature, mathematics and The New Campusthe arts and sciences as developed in late Classic and Hellenistic Athens Greece.
+Its very name, Athens, is synonymous with education---a specific type of education that focuses on philosophy, literature, mathematics and the arts and sciences as developed in late Classic and Hellenistic Athens Greece.
 This was contrary to Spartan education which was grounded in war and advanced a particularly brutal style of military training.
 Renaming Concord Church Athens seems especially fitting given circumstances in southern West Virginia following the Civil War.

 Chartered February 28, 1872 as a branch of the West Virginia Normal School, Concord State Normal School first opened for classes May 10, 1875 on the grounds now occupied by the Athens public schools.
 After 40 years, the Normal School relocated across town to its present campus in Spring of 1912.
 You may jump to the section on Concord University by clicking here.